 The software provided here is a plugin for ImageJ, a general purpose image-processing and image-analysis package.
 It runs also on the image-processing package Fiji.
 ImageJ has a public domain licence; it runs on several plateforms: Unix, Linux, Windows, and Mac OS X. It doesn't take more than a couple of minutes to install.

-We have also a demonstration of this algorithm running on any browser that supports Java.
+We have also a demonstration of this algorithm running on any browser.

 Patchwork of results obtain with the plugin